By Angela Matthews, Owner of Bee Sew Responsible, Middlesbrough, UK

 Why did you start your zero waste Journey?

-How can I tell you an exciting story about “plastic” without boring you so much that you getting distracted from the sponsor banners down the side of this post?
-To be fair, if Ryan Reynolds was trying to sell me broadband from a side banner I’d be distracted too!
-For those of you who want to be here!
-Namaste, Bonjour, Hola, Privet, Kalimera, Witaj, Hallo, Ciao, Salaam, Ola Folks, glad to meet you!
+How can I tell you an exciting story about “plastic” without boring you so much that you get distracted from the sponsor banners down the side of this post?
+To be fair, if Ryan Reynolds was trying to sell me broadband from a side banner, I’d be distracted too!
+For those of you who want to be here: Namaste, Bonjour, Hola, Privet, Kalimera, Witaj, Hallo, Ciao, Salaam, Ola Folks.
+I’m glad to meet you!

 What are the ways your family is Zero Waste?